askjohngeorge/ultravox-demo-playaround/README.md

-# Ultravox Demo Template (Vercel)
+# My Play Around with Ultravox Demo Template (Vercel)

-This is a template for building demos using Ultravox, deployed on Vercel.
+This is my personal play around with the Ultravox demo template, forked from https://github.com/fixie-ai/ultravox-demo-template-vercel.
 It supports both web-based and phone-based interactions using Twilio.

 ## Features